 III.
-PCOUNTER : PERFORMANCE COUNTERS
+PERFORMANCE COUNTERS

-The (hardware) performance counters are a block in modern microprocessors that count low-level events such as the number of branch taken or the number of cache hit/miss that happened while running a 3D or a GPGPU application.
+The (hardware) performance counters are blocks in modern microprocessors that count low-level events such as the number of branches taken or the number of cache hits/misses that happened while running a 3D or a GPGPU application.
 On NVIDIA's Kepler family, there are 108 different GPGPUrelated monitorable events documented by NVIDIA.